jamesdschmidt/jamesdschmidt.github.io/what-i-use.md

 For Java work I use the JetBrains **Intellij** integrated development environment (IDE).
 I've used several and this is my favorite.
 For dynamic programming languages and general text editing I use **TextMate**.
 For image and photo editing I use **Pixelmator**.

-An audiophile friend of mine turned me to **Spotify** for music.
+An audiophile friend of mine tuned me into to **Spotify** for music.
 I haven't looked back.